rp-winter/gnuplot_c/README.md

 # gnuplot_c
 A C header file (gnuplot.h) to easily plot data using gnuplot.
 Example code displaying all the functionality can be found in "example.c".
-Creater By: Ritik Pal, rp.ritikpalavatar@gmail.com
+Created By: Ritik Pal, rp.ritikpalavatar@gmail.com
 Created On: 17 Jan 2023.

 # Requirements